golkelj/data-science-fundamentals/nn.md

 ### Gradient descent

-This is the part where the weights and basis are updated with the gradients that are calculated in Back Proprogation.
+This is the part where the weights and basis are updated with the gradients that are calculated in Back Propagation.

 ```python
 def update_params(w1, b1, w2, b2, dW1, db1, dW2, db2, learning_rate):